-CARE framework (Commitment, Attitude, Respect, Effort) and I use the same concept here.
-MSA, ICW clients every day.
+"For me, Commitment is doing the best for our clients every day.
 By creating rapport with our clients, I try to create an environment where they can beheard and they can trust that we are here for them." ~Sue GonzalezWillis, OT Assistant Dept. of Rehab.

-A 1/9th FA like family.
-Promoting good health.
-Trying to help them feel better going out the door rather than when they came." -Jessica Williams, RN Emergency Department in the smallest gestures (a smile and hello) and in the largest undertakings, and it sometimes requeires us to make sacrifices of time, effort, and ego to fulfill that commitment. ~Adrian Bell, Dept. of Pharmaacy
+Emergency Department "True commitment to patient care is refleceted in the smallest gestures (a smile and hello) and in the largest undertakings, and it sometimes requeires us to make sacrifices of time, effort, and ego to fulfill that commitment. ~Adrian Bell, Dept. of Pharmaacy